CarlosSMA/CarlosSMA/README.md

 </p>

-My name is Carlos, and I'm a 18-year-old Brazilian developer.
-DevOps enthusiast + Back-End developer, and mainly code in Python, but I'm also studying how to integrate Rust and Docker in projects.
+My name is Carlos, and I'm a developer, mainly using Docker, Kubernetes, Python, Shell and Typescript.

 <details>
 <summary>📘 Info</summary>